 In Exhibit A-4, the applicant identifies the kidney disease treatment centers located in North Carolina owned and operated by the applicant or an affiliated company.
-In Section O.3, pages 64 - 66, the applicant identifies two of its North Carolina facilities, BMA Lumberton and BMA East Charlotte, that were cited in the past 18 months for deficiencies in compliance with 42 CFR Part 494, the Centers for Medicare and Medicaid (CMS) Conditions for Coverage of ESRD facilities.
-On page 66, the applicant states both facilities are back in full compliance with CMS Guidelines as of the date of submission of this application.
+In Section O.3, pages 64 - 67, the applicant identifies three of its North Carolina facilities, BMA Lumberton, BMA East Charlotte and RAI West College-Warsaw Dialysis that were cited in the past 18 months for deficiencies in compliance with 42 CFR Part 494, the Centers for Medicare and Medicaid (CMS) Conditions for Coverage of ESRD facilities.
+On pages 66 - 67, the applicant states all three facilities are currently back in full compliance with CMS Guidelines as of the date of submission of this application.
 Based on a review of the certificate of need application and publicly available data, the applicant adequately demonstrates that it has provided quality care during the 18 months immediately preceding the submittal of the application through the date of the decision.
 The application is conforming to this criterion.

-(21) Repealed effective July 1, 1987.

-(b) The Department is authorized to adopt rules for the review of particular types of applications that will be used in addition to those criteria outlined in subsection (a) of this section and may vary according to the purpose for which a particular review is being conducted or the type of health service reviewed.
+- (21) Repealed effective July 1, 1987. - (b) The Department is authorized to adopt rules for the review of particular types of applications that will be used in addition to those criteria outlined in subsection (a) of this section and may vary according to the purpose for which a particular review is being conducted or the type of health service reviewed.
 No such rule adopted by the Department shall require an academic medical center teaching hospital, as defined by the State Medical Facilities Plan, to demonstrate that any facility or service at another hospital is being appropriately utilized in order for that academic medical center teaching hospital to be approved for the issuance of a certificate of need to develop any similar facility or service.